Cervical Lymph Nodes of the Neck: Drainage & Levels

 😎

 Fun Fact: Lymphatic drainage corresponds to embryologic origins.
-The tragus, helical root, and superior helix all originate from the first branchial arch and drain to the parotid nodes.
-The antihelix, antitragus, and lobule all arise from the second branchial arch and drain to the cervical nodes.
+The tragus, helical root, and superior helix originate from the first branchial arch and drain to the parotid nodes.
+The antihelix, antitragus, and lobule arise from the second branchial arch and drain to the cervical nodes.

 Level 1 Cervical Lymph Nodes

-This contains the submental (1A) and submandibular (1B) triangles.
+Level 1 cervical lymph nodes contain the submental (1A) and submandibular (1B) triangles.

 Level 1 Cervical Lymph Nodes, Level 1A, Level 1B, submental, submandibular, cervical nodes